 The first mention of religious observance within the borough walls is in connection with a chapel of the Castle, although in various surveys there is another mentioned, a very small one and probably the private chapel of the Earls.
 The first foundation bearing the Magdalene’s name at Launceston, was a chantry chapel, a private religious establishment existing in the days of the Plantagenet Kings.
 This was a modest building, and owed its origins not to the feudal lord of the castle, but to the piety of the burghers of the town.
 The Earl of Moreton had provided two chapels in the castle, both mentioned in the survey of 1338, but in the taxation of Pope Nicholas (1291) there was no mention of St. Mary Magdalene in Launceston, but only of ‘capella de castro’ which is rated at £1 6s.
 8d. per annum.
 By this time the mayor and commonality of the expanding borough had obtained a royal charter, sought the attendance of a priest, and some burgesses desired to have, after the fashion of the time, a perpetual succession of prayers for the prosperity of their families whilst living and the repose of their souls when dead.
 Also at this time there is mention that during repairs to an existing building, the walls showed traces of an earlier structure which was most probably that of a small chantry chapel dating from the middle ages and to be of a late Norman style.
 Thus, although there is no written record, this proves the existence of a church on the present day site of St. Marys.
 Before that there was a church dedicated to the Blessed Virgin Mary standing on the opposite side of the street.

 It was within the first year of Prior Tredydan’s rule of Launceston Priory that the ‘Chapel of St. Mary Magdalene’ was made parochial.
 On June 12th, 1380, the mayor and burgesses obtained a licence from Bishop Brantyngham to have service performed in this edifice.
 It was at this date that the old chantry chapel was extended to accommodate the borough’s increasing population.
 With the castle chapel falling into disrepair, this building became the principal ecclesiastical edifice in the borough.
 It is also quite likely that the tower which still overlooks St. Mary Magdalene’s is from this period of time or just after the burgesses had obtained Bishop Brantyngham’s licence.
+Some believe the tower may have originally been a campanile, a watch tower from which bells could be rung publicising danger, with storage below.
+It is more likely than likely to have been attached to this old 14th century chantry chapel.
+On the east face of the tower can be seen the outline of a roof from an earlier building.
+The tower has been used for many secular purposes in its life, the principal one was recorded first in the mid-16th century.
+‘The great weighing engine’ and the ‘ little weighing engine’, providing the public standard known as the common beam, were sited within it.
+These were owned by the mayor and commonalty, and used by anyone who wished to trade in ‘wool, yarn and all other things accustomed to be weighed….within the borough at the same common beam’.
+The tax levied for using the engines was employed directly to pay the curate: yet further evidence of the closeness of the borough and church.
+It remained in the tower until 1842.
+In 1568, the saddler Owen Stowel, was accused of keeping his hens, and also barrels of hogwash, in the tower, setting the tone for several centuries.
+In 1831 a commercial traveller wrote to complain to the Bishop of Exeter:

 The intricate worked granite blocks, which give the church its unique carved exterior, were originally intended for a mansion at Trecarell, Trebullett for Sir Henry Trecarell.
 The reason for this is said to be due to his infant son drowning in his bath and the grief-stricken Sir Henry switched the stone to ecclesiastical use as he decided to build the church instead.
 How true this story is, is open to conjecture, but what is most certain is that the present church owes its existence to Sir Henry.
+(Although widely called Sir Henry, there is no record of him actually being knighted).

 This was in 1511, and was to be the third church dedicated to St. Mary Magdalene on this site which at that time contained the Parochial Chapel of the Blessed Mary Magdalene of the 14th century along with tenements which were attached to the said chapel.
-These were purchase and removed so that the site was free for the new construction.
+These were purchased and removed so that the site was free for the new construction.
 As previously mentioned the present tower survives from one of the earlier churches, being built by Edward the Black Prince, who became the first Duke of Cornwall in 1337 and whose capital was Launceston.
 This explains the fact that the body of the church is not directly connected with its tower, which indeed is on a different line.
 Between them lies what is now the choir vestry, but at one time, there were two cottages between the church and tower.
 These were purchased by the Duke of Northumberland who had the Guildhall (then called the Council or Mayoralty Room) built on the site.
 After a disagreement between the Council and the Vicar over his use of the building as his dressing room, it was decided in 1880 that a new Guildhall would be built on Western Road, and thus, the building passed into the possession of the church.
 On the eastern face of the tower, below the clock and above the choir vestry can be seen the lines of two former roofs; the upper may have been the line of the roof of the second church.
 A feature of the church is the chain of shields which runs around its exterior, each bearing a single letter of mark of punctuation in the form of a coat of arms.
 It spells out in Latin ‘Hail, Mary, full of grace!
 The Lord be with thee.
 The bridegroom loves the bride.
 Mary hath chosen the best part.
 O, how terrible and fearful is this place!
 Truly this is no other than the house of God and the gate of Heaven.’
 Spencer Toy found that the original builders had made a mistake for they had inserted one upside down.
 Thus the apparently mysterious figure 3 which appears on a stone at the north-east corner of the church is in fact a capital ‘E’ upside down and backwards.

 Going back to August 1st, 1521, for the purposes of the church a cemetery was required, and to provide this, John Baker, who at some date unknown had succeeded Carlian as Prior, conveyed on behalf of the Convent, the fee of ‘Le Polholme Gardyn’ ( above left, described as lying between the Chapel of St. Mary Magdalene on the west part, and the town wall and the road leading to ‘Le Blindhole,’ and to another garden of the Priory on the east side,) to Richard Miller, the then mayor, John Chamond and Henry Trecarrell, esquires, and the burgesses of Launceston, in return for which the mayor and corporation bound themselves to pay yearly at Michaelmas a consideration of six-and-eight-pence.
 In 1524 the Church had been completed and along with the cemetery was consecrated by Thomas Vyvyan, Prior of Bodmin, and titular Bishop of Maegara, with the deed being signed at Crediton, on June 18th, 1524.